panawaShe/malaria-ml-diagnosis/README.md

 If you use this repository or the code provided, please cite the associated manuscript:

-Nyengera P., Takawira H.T., Mlambo F.
+Nyengera P., Takawira H.T., Mlambo F.F.
 *Machine Learning Approaches for Malaria Diagnosis Using Clinical and Demographic Data.*

 Submitted to **Infectious Disease Reports**.